windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Slack

-For Slack, we will use the slack web client to send ephemeral messages to the user while the bot is thinking.
+For Slack, we will use the Slack web client to send ephemeral messages to the user while the bot is thinking.
 We receive the following parameters from Slack:

 - `text`: The text of the message